Daily riddle: A five-pointed star in green adorns a solid red background. Which North Afric...

 Top-level domain .tv

-History of the Tuvalu Flag
+History of the Tuvalu flag

 Sunset over a tranquil Pacific island, reflecting Tuvalu's history and culture The current flag was officially adopted on October 1, 1978, when Tuvalu gained independence from the United Kingdom.
 It replaced the colonial flag that had been used when Tuvalu was part of the Gilbert and Ellice Islands colony.
 The design was chosen to reflect Tuvalu's new status as an independent nation while maintaining a connection to its British colonial past.

-Symbolism and Design of the Tuvalu Flag
+Symbolism and design of the Tuvalu flag

 Each element of the Tuvalu flag carries specific meaning: